dhh1128/tdd-homework/README.md

 12. Run the tests and confirm that all of these new tests actually fail.

-13. Save your work, commit your code to git, and submit it to your repo.
+13. Save your work, commit your code to git, and push it to your repo.
     Show the tests to a friend and ask them if they can think of any tests you missed.